bsc-s2/pykit/zktx/README.md

 It could be any data type the implementation could understand.

-##  zktx.ValueAccessor
+##  zktx.Value

-Same as `KVAccessor` except the API it defines does not require the argument `key`.
+Same as `KeyValue` except the API it defines does not require the argument `key`.
 It is used to access a single node: